-For most people, having the occasional drink should not affect your chemotherapy treatment.
+For most people, having an occasional drink should not affect your chemotherapy treatment.
 But it is best to check with your cancer doctor or specialist nurse first.

 Vaccinations can reduce your chance of getting certain infections.
 If you have had chemotherapy, you may not be able to have some vaccinations as your immune system may be weakened.
 These include live vaccinations, which use tiny amounts of a live virus or bacteria.
-Doctors usually recommend that you have a flu jab, which is an inactivated vaccine.
+Doctors usually recommend that you have a flu vaccination and a coronavirus vaccination.
+These are both inactivated vaccines, which help reduce the risk of infection.
 People with weak immune systems can have this type of vaccination.
 Before going abroad, ask your doctor if you need any vaccines and whether it is safe for you to have them.

 Sometimes people who have cancer can find it difficult to get travel insurance.
 It is best to look for travel insurance as early as possible.
 If you are planning a holiday it is important to speak to your cancer doctor or nurse before you make any plans.

 Follow-up appointments are a good opportunity to discuss any problems or worries you have.
-It may help to make a list of questions beforehand so you do not forget anything important.
+It may help to make a list of questions before you go so you do not forget anything important.

 If you have any problems, or notice any new symptoms in between your appointments, let your GP, specialist nurse or cancer doctor know as soon as possible.
 Do not wait until your next scheduled appointment – you can ask for an earlier one.

 You may have your follow-up appointments at a nurse-led clinic and only see your cancer specialist if something needs to be checked further.
-Instead of routine appointments, some people are asked to contact their nurse or cancer specialist if there is anything they are worried about.
+Instead of routine appointments, you may be asked to contact your nurse or cancer specialist if there is anything you are worried about.

-You may feel ready to get on with your life after chemotherapy, but sometimes you may feel less positive.
+You might feel ready to get on with your life after chemotherapy, but sometimes you may feel less positive.